hideitsu/Contact_SymplecticIntegrator/README.md

 # Contact_SymplecticIntegrator
 Code to reproduce results in "Fast symplectic integrator for Nesterov-type acceleration method"

-Source codes and datasets to reproduce the experimental results reported in the ICML 2021 submission "Fast symplectic integrator for Nesterov-type acceleration method"
+Source codes and datasets to reproduce the experimental results reported in the ICML 2021 submission "Fast symplectic integrator for Nesterov-type acceleration method".

+MNIST datasets are too large hence X datasets are ziped.
+Please unzip before running.

 To reproduce the results on the comparison of SI2 and RK2/4, run